Transforming Self Management in Scotland Fund

 - People with lived experience

-New report from Self Management IMPACT Fund Launched
+Report from Self Management IMPACT Fund Launched

-A new report from the Self Management IMPACT Fund, Building on the IMPACT: An interim report from the Self Management IMPACT Fund 2013-2015, has been launched.
+A report from the Self Management IMPACT Fund, Building on the IMPACT: An interim report from the Self Management IMPACT Fund 2013-2015, has been launched.
 The report covers what the Self Management IMPACT Fund has done to date and how.
 The report also highlights some emerging themes from the projects to-date as well as providing a list of all of the 95 organisations funded by the Self Management IMPACT Fund.

 A copy of the report can be downloaded here.